 The shaping of Planet Earth by its Rotational Velocity

-The analysis given demonstrates that the forces responsible for tectonic movements are related to the rotational velocity of the Earth which is dependent on the Sun's gravitational pull on the asymmetrical positioning of the Earth's centre of mass.
+The analysis seeks to demonstrate that the forces responsible for tectonic plate movements are closely related to the unbalanced rotational velocity of the Earth, which is dependent on the Sun's gravitational pull on the asymmetrical positioning of the Earth's Centre of Mass.

-Furthermore, the offset ‘centre of mass’ gives rise to the generated and tilted N-S principal axis of rotation that applies to all the planets.
-This action also yields a viable explanation regarding why all the planets (Venus apart) rotate in the same direction as the Sun.
+Furthermore, the offset centre of mass gives rise to the tilted axis of rotation common to all the planets and offers an explanation of the reason why all the planets, excepting Venus, rotate in the same direction as the Sun.

 This analysis postulates that the unrelenting upwards and outwards movement of Pangea from the latter part of the Permian period (300 to 250 Ma ago) to the present day can be explained as a function of the estimated circumferential and centripetal forces associated with the rotating unbalanced planet Earth.

 To date, the magnitude of these often incorrectly termed ‘inertial forces’ have been generally considered to be negligible in the context of tectonic movements on the basis that the Earth is a freely rotating body about its centre of mass (COM).

 The analysis given in this paper shows that the Earth alongside the other planets require an ‘offset centre of mass’ to allow the mutually gravitational pull between the Sun and the planets to establish a N-S axis of rotation around which the planets are caused to rotate.